dvidelabs/flatcc/doc/builder.md

 between `start/end` - don't do that.
 It is a tradeoff between usability and type safety.

-Note that vectors, strings and structs maps several standard operations to a field name, for example `mytable_myfield_push(B, x)`.
+Note that vectors, strings and structs map several standard operations to a field name, for example `mytable_myfield_push(B, x)`.
 This is not the case with table fields which only map `start/end/create` in part because it would never terminate for recursive types and in part because each table